alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/tablighis/_posts/2020-07-26-false-story.md

 category: [sufism, tablighis]
 hijri: Dhul-Hijjah 5, 1441 AH
 lang: en
+excerpt: "It is not permissible to read the book of Fada'il A'mal (Faza'il-e-A'mal) or any similar book that contains superstitions and lies to the people in Masjids or elsewhere, for this implies misleading people and spreading superstitions among them."
 shaykhs:
  - Shaykh Abdul-Aziz bin Abdullah Aal Al-Shaykh
  - Shaykh Salih Fawzan